-For some, Easter will be a great day, spent surrounded by family and friends.
-But for others, it will be a sad day, because Easter is a reminder of a loved one who has died and is now desperately missed.
+For many, Easter will be another reminder of how different life is as we’re being asked to stay home and apart from family and friends.
+For others, it will be a reminder of a loved one who has died and is now so desperately missed.

-They would have remembered Jesus standing at the tomb of his close friend Lazarus.
+They would have remembered Jesus standing at the tomb of His close friend Lazarus.
 They would have remembered that Jesus did something completely unexpected: He wept (see John 11:35).
 Jesus wept, because He knew that death was not part of God’s original plan.
 Humanity was not meant to grow old, to suffer with disease, or to die.
-But because of the sin of Adam and Eve, sin entered the human race, and death followed with it.
+But because of the fall of Adam and Eve, sin entered the human race, and death followed with it.
 And death spread to all of us.
-Jesus wept, because it broke His heart.
+Jesus wept because it broke His heart.

 But standing there at Lazarus’ tomb, Jesus also delivered these hope-filled words: “I am the resurrection and the life.
-He who believes in Me, though he may die, he shall live” (John 11:25).
+He who believes in Me, though he may die, he shall live” (John 11:25 NKJV).
 Death is not the end.
-And the resurrection of Jesus Christ proves it.
+And the Resurrection of Jesus Christ proves it.